 Still, even if hard on our team, I was willing to put it all down to an unfortunate combination of rules converging with an unlucky set of circumstances.
 Drowning that initial seed of frustration planted in my mind by the total lack of leeway.
 But things would get much worse during the race.

 As Yves Plaçais and David Jundt, who shared the front row, lead the field to the rolling start, some bad blood was thus simmering.
-Behind, on the second row, both Grant Riddall and Martin Lacina, who had picked up Henrique’s McLaren, put their new rides to good use, by claiming thirth and fourth place on the grid.
+Behind, on the second row, both Grant Riddall and Andres Adamovich, who had picked up Henrique’s McLaren, put their new rides to good use, by claiming thirth and fourth place on the grid.
 The factory McLaren M8F seemed less at ease on this twisty circuit, Sabre only qualifying in fifth, with Jereb in a Motschenbacher McLaren in sixth.

 Pat-daddy Voigt had qualified our Porsche in 23rd, leaving five cars behind him.
 It was the best starting position we ever achieved.
 Marcelo had lengthily explained that this was mainly down to Voigt having a strong car control, allowing him to overcome the power handicap of our car on this twisty circuit.
 I thought to sense a degree of admiration for Jonny P in Marcelo’s voice.
-But then realized that such a thing would be near impossible.
+But then realized that such a thing was near impossible.

 As the flag dropped, Jundt immediately jumped Plaçais’ Ferrari.
 Grant Riddall followed suit, relegating the French Ferrarista to third with just one turn dispensed with.
 Riddall then tried to deploy the power of his fat 8 litre to also settle Jundt’s case on the run to the Chicane.